 Because of how some websites are set up and the types of servers that are used, not all features of Total Cache are ideal.
 This is why you need to spend time learning what each individual function does before enabling it.
 Otherwise, you could make the tool less efficient with the wrong setting.

-Enabling Total Cache on your WordPress website has potential to greatly improve the performance of your site.
+Enabling Total Cache on your WordPress website has the potential to greatly improve the performance of your site.
 It’s all about speed, and reducing the need for server resources is just one major step to making your pages load faster.
 Keep in mind that most Internet users will abandon a site if it takes longer than three seconds to load.
 Don’t let your site be counted among that statistic.

 What do you do to improve the efficiency of your website?
 What kind of tools do you use for optimizing?